 - Takes the wrong number of steps

 This is also a divided attention test.
 The driver is instructed to stand with one leg in the air approximately six inches off the ground while counting to a certain number.

 The officer looks for indicators of impairment, including:

 - Using their arms to keep balance

 - Putting the foot down

 An experienced DUI attorney will be able to show how difficult these tests are to pass, even sober, and what factors the officer failed to take into account when administering the tests.

-For more information: Field Sobriety Tests
+For more information go to this webpage: Field Sobriety Tests